 Additional doctor formulated products include Eyesight Rx for better day and night vision, Prostate Power Rx for a healthy prostate gland, and Joint Power Rx for healthy joints.

-supplement 50 mg
+supplement 50 mg each pill

 Purchase 5HTP supplement, FREE Diet Rx for appetite suppression, Good Night Rx for better sleep

 Dosage: Begin with a 50 mg pill rather than 100 mg since higher dosages are more likely to lead to unpleasant adverse effects.
 A good time to take is a half hour or so before dinner.